 Strong winds from Antarctica cause massive swells in the water that crash against the cliffs, pairing that with the sometimes un-navigable fog and mist and you have a recipe for disaster.

-Where – Between Port Fairy and Cape Otway lighthouse station
+Where – Between Port Fairy and the lighthouse station just outside of Port Campbell national park.

 Just drive the Great Ocean Road

 Sometimes it’s just great to feel the wind in your hair and the sun on your face.
-Undoubtedly one of the best things to do on the great ocean road is to just drive.
+Undoubtedly one of the top great ocean road attractions is to just drive it.

 243 km non-stop will take you approximately 3 hours and 42 minutes to drive from sunny Torquay through to Allansford.

-Warrnambool is the next major regional town after the great ocean road ends but is definitely worth the visit on your way through.
+Warrnambool is the next major regional town after the spectacular great ocean road ends and also marks the end of the Shipwreck coast.

 We recommend taking this day trip from Melbourne to take in all the highlights, or if you are looking for something a bit more intimate and unique then why not jump on this small group tour of the Great Ocean Road.

-Our most recent visit was a mere 3 day itinerary along the great ocean road but it still allowed us enough time to hit enough hidden spots and remarkable waterfalls that we were very keen to explore.
+Our most recent great ocean road trip was a mere 3 day itinerary exploring all of the great ocean road attractions but it still allowed us enough time to hit enough hidden spots and remarkable waterfalls that we were keen to explore.

 Take a walk amongst the Californian Redwoods